fbpx Skip to Content

 Dialect: The Language Variants

 Dialects are regional or social varieties of a language with distinct features.
 Imagine traveling across different parts of a country and hearing unique accents and expressions.
-Dialects add richness and diversity to a language, reflecting the cultural tapestry of its speakers.
+Dialects add richness and depth to a language, showcasing the cultural heritage of its speakers.

 Pidgin: The Linguistic Bridge